Friday, June 28, 2019

 I am the Universe

-In my dreamlike state, I had always imagined myself sleeping under a tree with the sky hanging up.
+In my dreamlike state, I had always imagined myself sleeping under a tree with the sky hanging above.
 On the fourteenth day of the moon cycle, my wish comes true.

 I lie down on the ground under which lies a web of strong roots.
 Some ants are busy collecting their food.

-I can see the moon peeping from the roots hanging down from the banyan branch; reminding me of ‘change’ being the only ‘constant’ yet looking at it is bringing some stillness in me.
+I can see the moon peeping from the roots hanging down from the banyan branch, reminding me that ‘change’ is the only ‘constant’, yet looking at it brings some stillness to me.

-I hear crickets rubbing their legs to create symphony around me.
+I hear crickets rubbing their legs to create a symphony around me.

-The leaves gently dancing as the wind comes to greet me.
+The leaves gently dance as the wind comes to greet me.

 The cow is making her presence felt by ringing the bells tied around her neck.